While every company is unique, certain contract management challenges are common across all industries, geographies and business roles.

 Contracts form the foundation of a company's relationship with its suppliers.
 As global supply chains become more complex, poorly managed contracts become a major liability for a company.
 Companies struggle to gain a full view of whom they're doing business with, what the terms of the agreements are, and where risk may exist.

 An enterprise-wide contract management solution provides a 360-degree view of a company's supply chain.
 Companies can use their contract repository as a single source of truth for supplier relationships, enabling them to better monitor sourcing strategy compliance and supplier risk.
 Integrations with third-party sources like Dun & Bradstreet allow for automatic notifications on suppliers when their names appear in public information databases.

 With advanced visualization tools, companies can even use contracts to power deep and intuitive insights into the entire supply chain, making complex contract relationships comprehensible to business users across the organization.

 As basic as it sounds, unwanted contract expiry is a contract management issue that many large companies continue to struggle with.
 At best, unwanted expiries and renewals are an annoyance that prevent optimal company performance.
 At worst, they can seriously harm a company's bottom line.
 One company came to Icertis for a contract management solution after it performed more than $1 million in work on a contract that had expired—work it could not bill for.

-Enterprise contract management software prevents unwanted contract expiries and renewals through alerts and notifications to stakeholders.
+Enterprise contract management software prevents unwanted contract expiries and renewals through intelligent alerts and notifications to stakeholders.
 The alerts can be designed to give stakeholders ample time to anticipate contract milestones, so they can better prepare.